Bryan-GTZ/-Project-2-Applying-MLP/README.md

 * Applied final model to validation dataset

-d) Conceptual Questions
+## Reflection and Conceptual Questions
+* Why did you choose the specific architecture (e.g., number of layers, activation functions) for each model?
+* How did you monitor and mitigate overfitting in your models?
+* What ethical concerns might arise from deploying models trained on these datasets?
-* They are in documents
+* Why are activation functions necessary in neural networks